Scotty McBox - Packing expert sharing advice on how many boxes you need for moving

 Kitchen Total 10-20 boxes

 Pro tip: Plates should be packed vertically, like records in a crate.
 They're stronger that way.
+For a full breakdown of how to wrap and protect your dishes, glasses, and electronics, see my guide on how to pack fragile items like a pro.

 The Scotty McBox Calculator Method